tensorflow/community/rfcs/20210307-tfx-api-artifact-compat.md

         to test tfx with `apache-beam` RC so such breakages should be exceedingly rare in the future.

-For users who wants to use older versions of `apache-beam` and `tfx` together, while TFX team cannot directly support them in our released packages, we plan to refactor our build scripts so that beam dependency can be overridden by themselves, so they can build Python packages and container images in a self-service fashion.
+For users who wants to use older versions of `apache-beam` and `tfx` together:
+TFX team does not recommend such usage in general (nor directly support them), because sometimes a newer version of `apache-beam` (and many other major dependencies) offer functionality that is *required* for the TFX libraries (i.e. older versions might lead to check failures or incorrect behavior).
+Upon future requests, we are open to refactor, and open up, our build scripts, so that beam dependency can be overridden by users themselves, if they choose to build Python packages and container images in a self-service fashion and maintain the distribution themselves.
+Such users should always include the output of `pip freeze` when reporting issues, to make triaging easier.

 #### PyArrow {#pyarrow}